The Club has adopted the ECB Guidelines for supervising

 gloves and, for boys, an abdominal protector (box).

-3. Young wicket keepers should wear a helmet with a
+3. Wicket keepers should wear a helmet with a

-to wear a helmet will not be accepted in adult cricket.
+4. Parental consent not to wear a helmet or face guard will not be

-Note: A face protector represents an alternative head
+A face protector represents an alternative head protection

-protection system for young wicket keepers.
-Face protectors are, at the time
+system for young wicket keepers.
+Face protectors are, at the time of

-of publication of this guidance, a relatively new innovation.
-ECB is
+publication of this guidance, a relatively new innovation.
+Wicket keeper

 Attachment 2